TALXIS/docs/src/en/user-guide/model-driven-apps/business-process/contact-management/use-accounts.md

 ![Primary contact](/.attachments/ModelDrivenAppUserGuide/accountPrimaryContact.png)

 ## Set seat and mail address
-Seat and mail address is automatically filled in after selecting the account.
+Seat and mail address is automatically filled in after [selecting the account name](/en/user-guide/model-driven-apps/business-process/contact-management/use-accounts/#select-account-name).
 Addresses can be edited or added as shown on this [page](/en/user-guide/model-driven-apps/business-process/contact-management/use-contacts/#set-contact-address).

 ![Seat Address](/.attachments/ModelDrivenAppUserGuide/seatAddress.png)